MZaharieva/PracticeTestAutomation/README.md

   //input[@id = "username"], where input is the tag name, [] defines a set of criteria, and @id = "username" specifies some attribute
 - Avoid searching tags in the whole document via /
 - Could combine / and // expressions to allocate tags (but should be avoided)
+- Shadow DOM >> Handle with CSS rather than XPath in Playwright

 ## Learning trajectory:
 - CSS/Xpath